-HealthDay News — Patients with colonic diverticular disease may be at an increased risk for dementia, according to a study published Nov.
-23 in the Journal of Gastroenterology and Hepatology.
+HealthDay News — Colonic diverticular disease appears to be associated with increased risk of dementia in a population from Taiwan, according to a study published online March 31 in the Journal of Gastroenterology and Hepatology.

-Yen-Chun Peng, MD, from National Yang-Ming University in Taiwan, and colleagues analyzed data from Taiwan's National Health Insurance Research Database to create a cohort of 66 377 sex-matched, age-matched, and index-year-matched (1-to-4) pairs of patients with colonic diverticular disease and 265 508 patients without colonic diverticular disease (controls).
+Yen-Chun Peng, MD, from the Taichung Veterans General Hospital in Taipei, Taiwan, and colleagues used data from Taiwan’s National Health Insurance Research Database to examine the potential increased risk for dementia in colonic diverticular disease.
+Data were included for 66 377 sex-, age-, and index year-matched patients with colonic diverticular disease and 265 508 control patients without colonic diverticular disease.
 Incident cases of dementia were identified from 2000 to 2011.

-The researchers found that during follow-up there were 1057 dementia cases in the diverticular disease cohort.
-The overall incidence rate of dementia was significantly higher in the group with disease versus the control group (3.35 versus 2.43 per 1000 person-years).
-After the researchers adjusted for age, sex, and comorbidities, the adjusted hazard ratio for dementia was 1.24 for diverticular disease patients.
+The researchers identified 1057 dementia cases in the diverticular disease cohort during 315 171 person-years of follow-up.
+The overall incidence rate of dementia was 3.35 per 1000 person-years in the diverticular disease cohort versus 2.43 per 1000 person-years in the control group (P < 0.001).
+After adjustment for age, sex, and comorbidities, the adjusted hazard ratio for dementia was 1.24 for colonic diverticular disease patients.